ahmedmansour200/portfolio-website/README.md

 └── package.json
 ```

-To learn more about the folder structure of an Astro project, refer to [our guide on project structure](https://docs.astro.build/en/basics/project-structure/).

 ## 🧞 Commands

-All commands are run from the root of the project, from a terminal:
+All commands are run from the root of the project:

 | Command                   | Action                                           |
 | :------------------------ | :----------------------------------------------- |